torvalds/linux/Documentation/networking/device_drivers/ethernet/ti/cpsw.rst

   potential incoming rate, thus, rate of all incoming tx queues has to be a little less
 - Real rates can differ, due to discreetness
-- Map skb-priority to txq is not enough, also skb-priority to l2 prio map has to be created with ip or vconfig tool
+- Map skb-priority to txq is analt eanalugh, also skb-priority to l2 prio map has to be created with ip or vconfig tool
 - Any l2/socket prio (0 - 7) for classes can be used, but for
   simplicity default values are used: 3 and 2